Jennifer York with “Holy City” at City Gallery, Charleston, SC

 In March 2020, Jenna relocated to Charleston, SC and currently lives among the tidal marshlands near Folly Beach.
 As an avid runner during the COVID-19 Pandemic, she found old suitcases and mirrors on the side of the road and saw them as creative vessels in which to build wondrous new scenes of intricate cut paper, a natural development from the carousel book structures.
 She continued to develop this body of work as a 2021 Gibbes Museum of Art Visiting Artist.

-After 19 years in the studio production business, Jenna retired from Jennythreads and has shifted her creative focus to fine art full-time.
+After 19 years in the studio production business, Jenna retired from Jennythreads and shifted her creative focus to fine art full-time.
 Her first museum-hosted solo show, “New Histories” ran at the Gibbes Museum of Art from October to December 2021.
 In 2022, her large tyvek papercut “Carolopolis” was exhibited and sold at ARTFIELDS in Lake City, SC.
 She successfully fabricated “Sky Chapel” in lasercut steel from her papercut maquette for the National Sculpture Exhibition and Competition at Riverside Park in North Charleston, SC.